 A newer addition to there epoxy game is Game On Lures with the EXO Jig.
 We have found them to be more durable than other epoxy jigs.
-They shored up their line up by adding a 3/4 oz and the Electric Chicken color scheme for this season.
+They shored up their line up by adding a 3/4 oz and the Electric Chicken color scheme last season.

 Save Your Day With This Creative Solution

 As a last resort or if you are not in an agile center console you might try a trick that Captain Bj Silvia of Flippin Out Charters shared with me recently.
 Most anglers don't think to troll; but bonito are popping up sporadically and sounding before you can get off a cast, or if they are simply not showing on the surface, trolling can be effective.
 Trolling works for BJ along rip lines and allows him to cover more water.
 He does not have a lure preference as just about any lure used for casting can be trolled for bonito, including flies.
 On one occasion his technique hooked up four clients at once!

 We hope this Tackle and Tactics Primer helps move you up the learning curve with this challenging gamefish.
 Once you have landed a bonito, then the question becomes "How should you prepare it?"
 All I can say is, you are in for another treat!

 If you have any feedback or want more information, please contact the shop at firstname.lastname@example.org